CIS-UO/DM2022W/docs/HOWTO-bitfields.md

 ## Packing fields into words

 Well, that was easy!
 (Unless it didn't work.)
 What else do we need?

-Although the CPU does not pack bitfields together into a word, we're going to need to do that a little later when we translate assembly code into DM2019 instruction words (the machine language programs of the Duck Machine).
+Although the CPU does not pack bitfields together into a word, we're going to need to do that a little later when we translate assembly code into DM2022 instruction words (the machine language programs of the Duck Machine).
 We might as well take care of that now while the BitField class is fresh and familiar.

 We would like a method that takes a quantity and places it into the word.
 Just as we may use several bitfield objects to extract different fields from a word, we would like to use a set of bitfield objects to create a word from the individual fields.
-The ```extract``` and ```insert``` methods will be complementary:
+The ``extract`` and ``insert`` methods will be complementary:
-If we ```insert``` a value in bits m..n, the same bitfield object should be capable of ```extract```ing the same value from the word into which we inserted it.
+If we ``insert`` a value in bits m..n, the same bitfield object should be capable of ``extract``ing the same value from the word into which we inserted it.

 Most of the time we will be starting with a word that is made up entirely of zero bits, and inserting non-overlapping fields.
 It is convenient to assume that the bits into which we wish to insert a value always start as zero.
-Then we can simply shift the value to be inserted into the right bit positions and use the bitwise *or* operation (written ```|``` in Python) to place them into the word.
+Then we can simply shift the value to be inserted into the right bit positions and use the bitwise *or* operation (written ``|`` in Python) to place them into the word.
 (If needed, we could write a separate method to make them zero before we insert the new value, but usually we won't need to.)

-As an example, suppose I wish to place the value 0b101 (decimal 5) into bits 3..5 of variable ```result```.
+As an example, suppose I wish to place the value 0b101 (decimal 5) into bits 3..5 of variable ``result``.
 I might previously have inserted the value 0b110 (decimal 6) into bits 0..2, so I have

 ```python
 result = 0b110
 ```

-Bits 0..2 do not overlap bits 3..5, so I can shift and ```or``` the new bits into place:
+Bits 0..2 do not overlap bits 3..5, so I can shift and ``or`` the new bits into place:

 ```python
 field = 0b101
 result = result | (field << 3)
 ```

 The result should now contain 0b101110, that is, the new field 0b101 in bits 3..5 followed by the old value 0b110 in bits 0..2.

 All we need to do is apply this logic in any bitfield.
 The new method in bitfield will have this signature:

 ```python
     def insert(self, value: int, word: int) -> int: